Anker PowerPort II PD - Dual USB-C & USB-A charger

 The Anker PowerPort II PD is a great travel charger, depending on your device list.
 It is best for those with both USB-C Power Delivery supporting devices Quick Charge compatible phones.
-If you don’t need Quick Charge or don’t have a USB-C laptop one of Anker’s other two ports chargers could work as well for a little less.
-But then again the PowerPort II PD is only a few dollars more and offers better future proofing for new devices.
+If you don’t need Quick Charge or don’t have a USB-C laptop one of Anker’s other two-port chargers could work as well for a little less.
+But then again the PowerPort II PD is only a few dollars more and offers better future-proofing for new devices.

 PowerIQ 2.0 on the USB-A port offers fast charging for Samsung, Motorola, and Quick Charge supporting Android phones.
 You’ll need to use a USB-C to USB-A cable.
 But chances are your phone came with one.